riteshkarval/Eureka-SMAI-Spring2018-Project/README.md

 Validation and Testing: We can tune the parameters based on the validation set and calculate accuracy on the test data

 Expectations
-1) copy the results in research paper <br>
+1) Need to implement the research paper (SVM, Maximum Entropy,Scoring) <br>
+2) Need to implement using Deep Learning Techniques
-2) extend it to Indian movies
+3) Need to extend it to Indian Movies
+4) Categorize the rating (screenplay, music, action etc..)

 Scrapping.py
 This code read the imdb.csv dataset.